“Dear Jesus, you are my daily bread…”

 The question begs: what on earth possessed the Israelites to do this?
 I mean Moses, God’s spokesperson at the time, literally just told them not to do that.
 Sure, he didn’t mention maggots, but shouldn’t God’s instruction be enough?

-“I can’t be bothered going out every single morning and gathering manna so I’ll just collect a few day's worth.
-That’ll save me trouble of heading out tomorrow.”
+“I can’t be bothered going out every single morning and gathering manna…so I’ll just collect a few day's worth.
+That’ll save me trouble of heading out tomorrow.” - Random Israelite in the wilderness

 “If I gather enough for a few days, that’ll be super time efficient and I’ll have time to sacrifice those turtledoves…” - another random Israelites in the wilderness

 But still, these 2 factors remain to be the greatest enemies of our devotional life today.

-When it comes to gathering our heavenly manna - spending time in the Word - we either can’t find the time, or we can’t be bothered.
+When it comes to gathering our heavenly manna - spending time in the Word - most of the time we either can’t find the time, or we can’t be bothered.
 And usually, there's 2 voices at work...

 THE VOICE OF LAZINESS: It’s subtle, but most deceiving things are.
 It’ll whisper in your ear to stay in bed, sleep in a little longer - you’ll find time later in the day to read the Word (and you, me, and your coffee know that aint true.)
 It’ll convince you that it’s too hard, too much effort, and